Tori Spelling Husband Dean Avoids Jail In Support Tiff, Seen On Shopping Spree

 In 2012, Tori Spelling and Dean McDermott took out a $400k loan, and have only paid back half, even though the full amount is now due.
 City National Bank has now issued a default judgment against the couple for $188,000, and will now go after the assets belonging to Tori and Dean.
 The couple are currently living in a $10k a month home, but in addition to the loan, Tori Spelling has also overdrawn her checking account at the same bank for an additional $17k.

-But currently, the biggest threat to Dean McDermott’s freedom is his ex wife Mary Jo, who could have put him behind bars last week.
+But currently, the biggest threat to Dean McDermott’s freedom is his ex-wife Mary Jo, who could have put him behind bars last week.
 The judge asked Dean and Mary Jo to try and work out an arrangement, but the two were heard arguing in the courthouse hallway.

 “You’re St Mary Jo, I can’t do anything right.
 Let’s go back to the $1,500 like we had before.
 I’m humiliated!
 Do you understand that?
 I have to protect my family.
 I’m struggling and you want me to go to jail?
 You’re trying to bury me!”